 Application packets must include the following:

-3. authenticated copies of academic records from their country of origin that describe the courses of instruction, years spent in school, types of subject matter covered, and grades earned in each subject.
-Evaluation of these transcripts must indicate that the student has an academic background at least equivalent to high school graduation in the United States.
+6. authenticated copies of academic records from their country of origin that describe the courses of instruction, years spent in school, types of subject matter covered, and grades earned in each subject.
+Evaluation of these transcripts must indicate that the student has an academic background at least equivalent to high school graduation in the U.S.

 a. a score of 500 or higher on the TOEFL (173 on the computerized version)

-5. a letter of certification (dated no more than six months prior to the desired enrollment date) from a reputable financial institution stating that the applicant possesses financial resources of at least $16,000 (U.S.) for each academic year of planned attendance at the College.
+8. a letter of certification presented each academic year of planned attendance at the College (dated no more than six months prior to the desired enrollment date) from a reputable financial institution stating that the applicant possesses financial resources of at least $23,000 (U.S.).

-No international student will be admitted who is “out of status” with the U.S. Immigration Service.
+No international student who is “out of status” with the U.S. Immigration Service will be admitted.
 International students who are not citizens of the U.S.A. must establish resident alien status to be eligible for college-based financial aid.
 International students are subject to the College’s academic probation and suspension policies which may limit enrollment to less than 12 credit hours per semester.